ihumanable/prosper-lib/readme.md

 ## intro ##

 Prosper is a database abstraction layer for PHP.
 This means that you can now write your database code once, and have it work on any backend database.
-If you have an existing php library you can swap out your database access layer with prosper and voilà, your library now supports every backend that prosper supports.
+If you have an existing php library you can swap out your database access layer with prosper and voil&agrave;, your library now supports every backend that prosper supports.

 ## requirements ##